NLX-112 : a Phase 2 drug for the treatment of L-DOPA-induced dyskinesia in Parkinson's disease

 NLX-112 (also known as befiradol or F13640) is a novel compound that activates serotonin 5-HT1A receptors.
 NLX-112 has two main advantages over older compounds: 1.
 NLX-112 is extremely selective for the 5-HT1A receptor, with over 1000-fold selectivity compared to other types of receptor types, and 2.
 NLX-112 is a full agonist at 5-HT1A receptors, maximally activating the receptor.

-Treatment of L-DOPA-induced dyskinesia with NLX-112
+Treatment of L-DOPA-induced dyskinesia with NLX-112: mechanism of action

 L-DOPA is the most effective drug for treating Parkinson's disease.
 However, its long-term use is often complicated by significantly disabling fluctuations and dyskinesias, reducing the beneficial effect of L-DOPA.
 Dyskinesia consists of involuntary, rapid, irregular, purposeless, and unsustained movement that seems to flow from one body part to another.
 The risk of developing LID depends on age of onset and severity of PD, with up to 80% of patients suffering from LID as the disease progresses.